Immigration policy of the second Trump administration: Changes to birthright citizenship

-President Trump issued Executive Order 14160, titled "Protecting the Meaning and Value of American Citizenship".
-This executive order reviews the right to birthright citizenship under the Fourteenth Amendment and claims the Fourteenth Amendment does not grant citizenship to everyone born in the United States – it excludes those who might be physically born in the U.S. but not subject to its jurisdiction.
-Given this, Trump claims birthright citizenship should not extend to those who were born in the U.S. to a mother who was in the country illegally, or legally but temporarily, and when the other parent (the father) is not a citizen or permanent resident.
-In short, it adds to the principle of birthright citizenship the requirement that one parent must be a citizen or lawful permanent resident at the time of birth – not just that the person has to be born on U.S. soil.
-The executive order directs government agencies to stop issuing citizenship documents to individuals who do not fall under that requirement, starting with people born more than thirty days after this executive order is issued.
-The executive order has been challenged with at least nine lawsuits on constitutional grounds (related to the 14th Amendment), and as of February 2025, two federal judges have issued preliminary injunctions blocking its implementation and enforcement nationwide.
+On the first day of the term of office (January 20, 2025), President Donald Trump signed Executive Order 14160 to end birthright citizenship for children whose parents do not hold US citizenship or a green card.
+The order was blocked in court and on June 30, 2026, in a 5–4 decision, Trump v.
+Barbara, the Supreme Court struck down the order under the Constitution.

+The executive order was challenged with at least nine lawsuits on constitutional grounds (related to the 14th Amendment), and as of February 2025, two federal judges issued preliminary injunctions blocking its implementation and enforcement nationwide.
+On June 30, 2026, the US Supreme Court invalidated the order, upholding birthright citizenship under the Fourteenth Amendment's Citizenship Clause.

+On August 6, 2026, Trump signed two new executive orders, 14418 and 14419, again seeking to restrict eligibility for birthright citizenship and ban "birth tourism".
+On August 11, the American Civil Liberties Union (ACLU) filed a request in federal court, asking that enforcement of the new executive orders be blocked.

+Changes to immigrant visas

+KFF Health News reported that the administration had issued guidance to expand the reasons to consider an applicant ineligible for a visa including "health issues or age".
+In April 2026, new USCIS guidance directed expanded background checks for immigration applicants.
+In July 2026, USCIS finalized a new rule allowing adjudicators to consider age, health, family status, finances, educational background, and use of public benefits by an applicant's dependents in the green card application process.

-Trump gold card
+Trump "Gold Card"

-President Trump proposed launching a "Trump Gold Card," which is a permanent residency permit that would create a pathway to citizenship for people who can pay $5 million for the card.
+President Trump proposed launching a "Trump Gold Card", which is a permanent residency permit that would create a pathway to citizenship for people who can pay $5 million for the card.
 The Gold Card would replace the EB-5 investor visa program, which is the United States' current path for investors to gain residency.
 A key difference between the Gold Card and the EB-5 program is that gold card holders would not be liable for US federal income tax on income earned outside the US.
 Additionally, the EB-5 program requires those seeking a visa under it to invest a minimum of $800,000 and to create and maintain a minimum of 10 full-time jobs for U.S. workers.
 The Gold Card would change this as it increases the amount of money needed and has not yet specified creating jobs as a requirement.
 The Gold Card's formal proposals, details, and requirements remain unclear, with varying sources indicating clarification would be required to determine whether: the card itself would cost $5 million, what – if any – the requirements would be for number of jobs-created, or if the dollar amount represents a required economic investment domestically.